It started in the Swedish archipelago

 On the morning of October 28, 1981, the Soviet submarine U 137 was reported by a fisherman to have ran aground in the Karlskrona archipelago.
 An event that became world news and suddenly put Sweden into an international crisis situation.

-Anders Andersson, who was the founder of Micropol, was working at the time in the Royal Air Force F14, where he began his career as a radar technician and later educating others in this area.
+In the morning of October 28, 1981, the Soviet submarine U137 was reported to have ran aground in the Karlskrona archipelago, an event that became world news.
+Anders Andersson, the founder of Micropol, was working at the time in the Royal Air Force.
 During the 1970’s, Anders read about a new technique called fiber optics.
-He realized, at this early stage, the future potential of fiber optics and requested with his superiors to increase his knowledge so that the Swedish Armed Forces could implement into use this revolutionary technique.
+He realized its future potential and requested with his superiors to invest time and funding to learn more.
 Much to his regret the request did not generate much interest.